l-modular representations of p-adic groups SLn(F): maximal simple k-types: Intertwining and conjugacy

-Lemma \ref{lem a9} and Lemma \ref{lem a2} below are mainly in purpose to prove Proposition \ref{prop a1}, which is a generalisation of Proposition $1.5$ in \cite{BuKuII} as well as the main result of this section.
-The complexity of Lemma \ref{lem a9} arises from the simple fact that the $\ell$-dual set of a non-trivial finite abelian group can be trivial, which is not possible while considering complex quasicharacters.
-In such reason, the group $\mathcal{T}(\pi)$ given from $k$-characters will be larger than we expect, the following two lemmas reveal that, after intersection, we can remove some useless part and the rest will be sufficient for our use.
+The purpose of Lemma \ref{lem a9} and Lemma \ref{lem a2} below is to prove Proposition \ref{prop a1}, which is a generalisation of \cite[Proposition 1.5]{BuKuII} and the main result of this section.
+The complexity of Lemma \ref{lem a9} arises from the fact that the $\ell$-dual set of a non-trivial finite abelian group can be trivial, which is not possible for $\cK$-quasicharacters.
+Hence, the group $\mathcal{T}(\pi)$ given from $k$-characters will be larger than the setting of characteristic zero.
+However, the following two lemmas are sufficient for the later use.